Maintain SEO when Launching a new Website: A Complete Guide

 4. Spell out your New URL Structure in Detail

-Google and other search engines do use the URL itself as a ranking signal, so you have to be thoughtful in how you craft your URL structure.
+Google and other search engines do use the URL itself as a ranking signal, so when thinking about your SEO strategy, you have to be thoughtful in how you craft your URL structure.

 There is ongoing debate in the SEO community about exactly how URL structure influences positioning and you can read a very detailed breakdown at Search Engine Journal, but here are some fundamentals to be aware of: